Kokoro: Part III: "Sensei's Testament"

-Sensei notifies K's family and proceeds to settle affairs as requested in K's final note.
-He suggests that K be interred in the nearby Zoshigaya cemetery, and K's family agrees.
-Sensei and the ladies relocate shortly thereafter to a new house.
+Sensei notifies K's family and arranges K's burial in the nearby Zōshigaya Cemetery with the family's approval.
+Shortly after, Sensei and the ladies relocate to a new house.
 Sensei finishes his studies, and half a year later weds the daughter.
 Sensei makes monthly pilgrimages to K's grave.
 His betrayal of K, and K's death, continue to cast a shadow over his married life, yet he remains unable to burden his wife with his secret.
 Having lost faith in humanity in general, and now in his own self, Sensei withdraws from the world to lead an idle life.
 As the years pass and he reflects further on K, he comes to realize that K's suicide was less about lost love and more about alienation and disappointment in oneself.
 Sensei feels himself drawn, more and more, to follow K's path.
 With the ending of the Meiji era and the passing of General Nogi, Sensei decides that he's outlived his time and must part from the world.
-His final request to the narrator is that his wife never know his story, that it be held private until after she's gone.
+His final request to the narrator is that his wife never know his story, and that it be held private until after she's gone.

-Critiques
+Themes

 Although Sensei feels guilt for having caused his friend's death, he comes to believe that K's death was not a direct consequence of his unhappiness in love, but rather the same loneliness from which Sensei himself suffers.
-Similarly, in the view of most critics, "psychological guilt [is] less important than philosophical isolation".
-McClellan traces the theme of seeking relief from isolation through Sōseki's earlier works of The Gate and Kojin to its solution in Sensei's suicide in Kokoro.
+Translator Edwin McClellan writes, "psychological guilt [is] less important than philosophical isolation".
+McClellan traces the theme of seeking relief from isolation through Natsume's earlier works of The Gate and Kojin to its solution in Sensei's suicide in Kokoro.